Automatic Detection of Aedes aegypti Breeding Grounds Based on Deep Networks with Spatio-Temporal Consistency: System Development

-Object detection consists of both locating and classifying one or more instances of objects in images or videos.
-The detector assigns a set of bounding boxes to each image, containing their coordinates and labels.
+Object detection is a classic task in computer vision that consists of both locating and classifying one or more instances of objects in images or videos.
+The detector assigns a set of bounding boxes to each image, containing their coordinates, labels, and confidence scores.